 If you are successful in securing a Clinical Research Training Fellowship, you will receive a letter of offer informing you that you will now need to apply formally for admission as a PhD student to the University of Cambridge.
-PhD applications are made using an online Graduate Student Application Form (GRADSAF) and all relevant application details will be provided in the letter of offer.
-Full information about how to apply for a PhD place at the University can be found on the University’s Graduate Admissions website.
+PhD applications are made using an online Postgraduate Student Application Portal and all relevant application details will be provided in the letter of offer.
+Full information about how to apply for a PhD place at the University can be found on the University’s Postgraduate Admissions website.

 • The deadline for applications is 15th November 2023.